 Here, you can enjoy the sunset in the hot tub facing Montreal’s charming Old Port, or have a sauna-on-the-water on the facade of Bota Bota that overlooks Habitat 67. (<— The iconic model housing complex that Moshe Safdie built for the 1967 World’s Fair.
 Today, it’s a notable landmark on the St. Lawrence River that snakes through Montreal.)

 Bota Bota consists of 5 decks that house various spa installations.
 There are four saunas with incredible views of the river and Old Port, a eucalyptus steam bath, outdoor whirlpool baths, cold showers and baths, relaxation areas, a restaurant, open-air terraces, and a floating garden.

 Below, we take a quick behind-the-scenes look at what makes Montreal’s enchanting floating spa so special.

 The Basics + My Take

 Inside the boat, expert massage therapists and aestheticians perform world-class massage treatments, facials, and body work.
-Portholes are dotted around the lower deck, so it’s lovely and meditation and explore and “look out” at the serene sight lines across the water.
+Portholes are dotted around the lower deck, so it’s lovely and meditative to explore and “look out” at the serene sightlines across the water.
 These are subtle details, but they invoke quiet reflection and comfort.